Tokyo 28th district

 Tokyo 28th District (東京都第28区, Tokyo-to dai-nijuhachi-ku) is an electoral district of the Japanese House of Representatives.
-The district was created as part of the 2022 reapprotionments that gave Tokyo 5 new districts, and it will elect its first member in the 2025 general election.
+The district was created as part of the 2022 reapportionment that added five new districts to Tokyo.
+Satoshi Takamatsu, a former member of the Nerima ward assembly, became the first representative as a result of the 2024 general election.

-Areas Covered
+Areas covered

-Current District
+Current district

-As of the 11 January 2023, the areas covered by this district are as follows:
+As of 11 January 2023, the areas covered by this district are as follows: